How Do You Set SMART Goals? Definition and Examples

 What are SMART goals?

-- S = Specific
+S = Specific

 Be as clear and specific as possible with what you want to achieve.
 The more narrow your goal, the more you’ll understand the steps necessary to achieve it.

-- M = Measurable
+M = Measurable

-- A = Achievable
+A = Achievable

 Have you set an achievable goal?
 Setting goals you can reasonably accomplish within a certain timeframe will help keep you motivated and focused.
-Using the above example of earning a job managing a development team, you should know the credentials, experience and skills necessary to earn a leadership position.
+Using the above example of earning a job managing a development team, you should know the credentials, experience and skills necessary to earn that position.
 Before you begin working toward a goal, decide whether it’s something you can achieve now or whether there are additional preliminary steps you should take to become better prepared.

 R = Relevant

-When setting goals for yourself, consider whether or not they are relevant.
+When setting goals for yourself, consider whether they are relevant.
 Each of your goals should align with your values and larger, long-term goals.
 If a goal doesn’t contribute toward your broader objectives, you might rethink it.
 Ask yourself why the goal is important to you, how achieving it will help you and how it will contribute toward your long-term goals.